genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 A GenevaERS view definition describes a data transformation.
 It is analogous to a program or a query.
 Views are the basic units of work that are performed by the Performance Engine.
 A view describes input files, processing specifications and output files.
 Views are prepared in the GenevaERS Workbench.

 Views are often grouped together into view folders for ease of maintenance.
 View folders can be named for a particular developer or function.
 Security can be applied to view folders to prevent unauthorized access.
 Groups of views can be executed at one time.
-This is sometimes refered to as a pass.
+This is sometimes referred to as a pass.

 Views define the following:

 -   The **input files** called view source files.
--   The **output type** which can be detailed data, sorted and summarised data, delimited data (for example a CSV file), a report, or input to another view.
+-   The **output type** which can be detailed data, sorted and summarized data, delimited data (for example a CSV file), a report, or input to another view.
 -   The **output format** defined using columns.
 Each column is one of the following:
     -   a source file field,
     -   a constant,
     -   a formula which is implemented in **logic text**,
     -   a lookup field which uses a **lookup path**.
-    -   If the view is to be summarised and sorted, then at least one column must be part of the **sort key.**
+    -   If the view is to be summarized and sorted, then at least one column must be part of the **sort key.**
 -   The **output file(s)**

 ## Types of view